Teen group therapy is the number one choice for social problems.

 Individual therapy is a wonderful tool for helping adolescences understand their fears, improve their moods, and explore their feelings.
 But why do so many teens with social problems fail to benefit from individual therapy?

 Teen Group Therapy vs. Individual Therapy

 Individual therapy is a one-on-one experience.
 The anxieties or difficulties that kids have socially—in classrooms, study groups, or recess—will not emerge in individual sessions.
 In one-on-one sessions therapists often find that socially-anxious kids relate well, demonstrate intelligence, or have a sense of humor.
 That’s because they aren’t being challenged; they don’t experience the same anxieties that they encounter in social settings.

-Who benefits most from group therapy?
+Who benefits most from teen group therapy?
 Kids who suffer from the following issues:

 - Social Isolation